miguno/avro-hadoop-starter/README.md

     {"username": "DarkTemplar", "tweet": "From the shadows I come!", "timestamp": 1366154681}
     {"username": "VoidRay", "tweet": "Prismatic core online!", "timestamp": 1366160000}

+Please be aware that the output data just happens to be JSON.
+This is because we opted not to modify any of the input data in our MapReduce job.
+And since the input data to our MapReduce job is deserialized by Avro into JSON, the output turns out to be JSON, too.
+With a different MapReduce job you could of course write the output data in TSV or CSV format, for instance.

 ### Reading Avro, writing Avro